moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 This page aims to present different queries one might want to perform when analyzing a model.
 It can be used as a baseline for further analysis.

+We present how to perform the queries in a playground or with the visual tool proposed by Moose.

 - [Queries](#queries)
   - [God classes](#god-classes)
   - [Deprecated methods](#deprecated-methods)